groundctrl/shopping_mall/README.md

 # Shopping Mall

 Multi-tenancy for Spree 2.3+ using Apartment!
+This is very alpha so, as always pull requests are welcome.

 ## Installation

 Add this line to your Spree application's Gemfile:

-    gem 'shopping_mall'
+    gem 'shopping_mall' # Soon.

 Run the bundle command to install it